codex-storage/codex-spec/specs/marketplace.md

 This Request object can be retrieved from the smart contract using `getRequest(requestId)`.
 Then the node MUST generate proof over the downloaded data (**TODO: Proving RFC**).

-When proof is ready it then MUST create transaction for smart contract call `fillSlot()` with following REQUIRED:
+When the proof is ready it then MUST create a transaction for smart contract call `fillSlot()` with following REQUIRED:

  - Parameters:
    - `requestId` - ID of the Request.